Where the memo ends, we begin.

 This includes:

-Stabilising failing or time-critical operations
+Stabilizing failing or time-critical operations

 Resolving blocked logistics, assets, or delivery pathways